riccardobrasca/TypeTheory/README.md

 The files are TypeTheory/*/name.lean.

 If you want to work with a file make a copy and work on it, not on the original version.

+Each folder contains a file `pres.pdf` with the slides I used during the talk.
+For example, the slides for the first lecture are in `TypeTheory/L1/pres.pdf`.